phalcon-orphanage/docs/en/reference/models.rst

     // Replace the active meta-data manager
     Phalcon_Model_Manager::getDefault()->setMetaData($metaData);

-If your application is using a INI configuration file together with Phalcon_Controller_Front_, add the following section to it:
+If your application is using a INI configuration file together with :doc:`Phalcon_Controller_Front <../api/Phalcon_Controller_Front>`, add the following section to it:

 .. code-block:: ini